dacrab/dragon-blaze/STRUCTURE_REVIEW.md

 - ✅ Uses Unity built-ins (not reinventing)

 **Weaknesses:**
-- ⚠️ A few empty files/folders to clean up
+- ✅ All empty files/folders cleaned up
-- ⚠️ Minor organizational decisions to document
+- ⚠️ Minor organizational decisions to document (optional)

 **Recommendation:**
 This is a **production-ready codebase** with excellent structure.
 The suggested cleanup is minor and won't impact functionality.
 The architecture is solid and ready for team collaboration.